Limnerslease: The Artists' Home

-Limnerslease, was the Autumn/Winter residence of G F and Mary Watts.
-Wishing to escape the smogs of London that caused George bad health and to be a place of tranquillity for them both, 'the little house' grew into a source of inspiration and a place of great productivity.
-Limnerslease was designed by the great Arts & Crafts architect Sir Ernest George and was completed in 1891, and on Saturday 18 July the Wattses took possession, Mary notes in her diary:
+Limnerslease was the autumn/winter residence of G F and Mary Watts.
+Wishing to escape the smogs of London that caused George's bad health and to find a place of tranquility for them both, "the little house" grew into a source of inspiration and a place of great productivity.
+Limnerslease was designed by the great Arts & Crafts architect Sir Ernest George and was completed in 1891.
+On Saturday 18 July the Wattses took possession.

-“We stopped the cabs & walked up from Bolter's cottage, Signor stepping in by the drawing room window to take possession, & I following, the blessing hand of the ceiling was over our heads in an instant – then hard work began, & went on all day & by five o'clock we had something like order, last week's van load in the Hall was unpacked & put in its place, & today's unloaded & unpacked - Darling May came - & we planted the gentians & had tea in the drawing room – she went home & sent back some flannel – spirit for the lamp & promise of long ladders for putting up the blinds - About seven Andrew came – dear old fellow – welcoming us & almost hugging Signor in his arms, he kissed my hand & I kissed him; the beginning & end of all our reason for building and rooting here – they have been like the dearest children to Signor"
+“We stopped the cabs & walked up from Bolter's cottage, Signor stepping in by the drawing room window to take possession, & I following, the blessing hand of the ceiling was over our heads in an instant – then hard work began, & went on all day & by five o'clock we had something like order, last week's van load in the Hall was unpacked & put in its place, & today's unloaded & unpacked - Darling May came - & we planted the gentians & had tea in the drawing room – she went home & sent back some flannel – spirit for the lamp & promise of long ladders for putting up the blinds - About seven Andrew came – dear old fellow – welcoming us & almost hugging Signor in his arms, he kissed my hand & I kissed him; the beginning & end of all our reason for building and rooting here – they have been like the dearest children to Signor."

 We are grateful to the generous lenders who have made access possible whilst we fundraise to save Limnerslease for the nation.
 Find out more about how you can support the Limnerslease Project here.